 How to Prevent a Dry Socket

 When you have a tooth extracted, the first 3-4 days are the most critical for preventing a dry socket.
 As with most things, its easier to prevent a problem than to treat it.
-The same principle applies with dry socket.
+The same principle applies here.

 First things first, be sure to following the specific instructions recommended by your dentist or oral surgeon.
 That includes taking the medications prescribed as directed.
 If you dentist prescribes an oral antibiotic, be sure to take the entire course.
 Avoid using any mouthrinses unless you discussed it with your dentist.